Prevent and Cure Scabies

-Can you help please and thank you I am very worried
+Can you help please, thank you I am very worried!

 You need to consult a dermatologist or at the very least your regular physician.
 You could have an STD, scabies, or another skin ailment.
 Tests will be able to determine what it is.
 Keep the area as clean as you can and try not to break the bumps as you can risk a further infection.